locaweb/shard_handler/README.md

 end
 ```

-To execute a query in a shard, you can use the `.using` method passing the
+To execute a query in a shard, you must wrap your code inside a block passed for
-appropriate shard name:
+`.using`, like this:

 ```ruby
 user = User.first